Working in the EU

-If your profession is not regulated in the country in which you wish to work, no recognition of your qualifications is required.
+If your profession is not regulated in the country in which you wish to work, formal recognition of your qualifications is not needed.

 The EURES network was established by the European Commission to help European citizens looking for work in another country in the EU/EEA.
-EURES has a network of advisers, known as EURES advisers, who can give you general practical information on legislation, social security, living conditions, useful addresses, information on pay levels, taxes, contracts, recruitment practices, etc. They also have access to the EURES job vacancies database with vacancies in the EU/EEA.
-If you are interested in working or seeking work within the EU/EEA, make an appointment with your nearest EURES advisor.
-Contact your nearest employment services office for more information.
+EURES has a network of advisers, known as EURES advisers, who can give you general practical information on legislation, social security, living conditions, useful addresses, information on pay levels, taxes, contracts, recruitment practices, and other information.